 You will hear people in the wool industry refer to the fineness in microns.
 The micron measures the diameter of the fiber in one-thousandth of a millimeter (0.001 mm).

 It is generally accepted that a lower micron count indicates a softer fiber.
 This has to do with the fiber structure: as a fiber gets smaller, the tiny scales that you can find on wool fibers will also be smaller.
 The smaller scales will be more obvious when they are bigger.
 Scales can be protruding, which means that they can stick out.
 When scales "stick out" they can be felt on the skin, causing an itch or an irritation (the infamous prickle factor of wool).

 If you’re interested in finding out more about what types of alpaca wool you can or can’t wear to avoid itchy skin, read my article by clicking on the link: Is Alpaca Wool Itch-Free?

 The micron count is the most important aspect of the quality of a fiber, although crimp, color, yield, length and strength also play a role in determining its softness.

-Alpaca wool can be found in different degrees of softness:
+Alpaca wool can be found in different degrees of fineness:

 Source: Alpacas of Montana, Blog (May 12th, 2012)

-You will find different degrees of softness of alpaca wool and the different ranges of micron count are comparable to different types of wool, almost ranging from softest to coarsest fiber.
+You will find different degrees of fineness of alpaca wool and the different ranges of micron count are comparable to different types of wool, almost ranging from finest to coarsest fiber.
 Alpaca wool is truly versatile!

 Alpaca Wool Compared to Qiviut Down